Bernardo-R-O-Carvalho/Itau-auth-redesing/README.md

 ## Disclaimer

 This is an independent academic research project conducted for educational and research purposes.
 It is **not affiliated with, endorsed by, or connected to Itaú Unibanco S.A.** in any way.
 All interface designs are hypothetical proposals.
 No proprietary data, internal systems, or confidential information were accessed or used.
-This work constitutes academic commentary on publicly observable design patterns, consistent with established practices in usable security research.

 ---

 ## License

-This work is shared for academic and educational purposes.
-If you use or reference it, please cite the author.
+Shared for academic and educational purposes.
+If you use or reference this work, please cite the author.